mattpetersen/mattpetersen.github.io/_posts/2017-03-19-unity-can-be-beautiful.md

 <img src='/images/unity-can-be-beautiful/tweak-tool-launcher.png' style='width: 70%; object-fit: contain'/>

 I like mine on the bottom, auto-hidden, and completely opaque.
-You can change tons of other Unity featuers with this tool, but not every feature.
+You can change tons of other Unity features with this tool, but not every feature.
 To remove window headers, you'll need one more tool.

 # Remove window headers